 Qualified construction leads only

 This ideal probably applies to things other than getting construction leads, but it’s still important.
 You’ll have a hard time convincing anyone of their need for your services if you can’t properly articulate your value proposition.
 Are you a multi-industry construction behemoth?
 A local FF&E firm specializing in quick-service restaurant renovations?
-Or something else?
+Or something else like extended-stay hotels or an online delivery service?

 Whether your offering is expansive or relatively niche, one thing stays the same: no one wants to waste time figuring out what it is, exactly, that they’re being offered.
 People especially don’t like to figure it out and realize that the service isn’t relevant to them.
 That’s why you should not only get to know your audiences, but also get to pick them.